hyoyou/minion-reach-client/README.md

 Once I had the game logic working, I wanted to include a leaderboard for users who chose to sign up and log in, which required me to build a database and model in the server side.
 I originally thought that I would need two separate models, a User and a Leaderboard model, but since there is only one leaderboard that shows the top 10 users of the game, I wrote a method in the users controller that returns the top 10 users sorted by score.

-I really enjoyed the process of creating this application and hope that users are able to enjoy it as much as I do!
+I really enjoyed the process of creating this application and hope that users are able to enjoy it as much as I do.
+Thank you to the REACH team for assigning such an awesome coding challenge!

 ## Features
 * 4 Levels of Difficulty (Easy, Normal, Hard, Bananas)